Political History School Trip to Belfast

 - Experienced Itinerary Manager

-Politics students can get a real feel for how the political system works in Ireland with a tour of the Parliament buildings.
-Other activities include a Q&A session with the MLAs, a talk by Assembly staff or a mock election activitiy session.
+Your students can get a real feel for how the political system works in Ireland with a tour of the Parliament buildings, as well as the history behind them.
+Activities can include a Q&A session with one of the MLAs, a talk by Assembly staff or a mock election activitiy session.

-Housed in an iconic, 6-floor building, this state-of-the-art visitor experience tells the story of the Titanic.
-The visitor begins in turn of the century Belfast, to learn why this city which was once the third largest in the Empire, was so industrialised.
-From there, the story of Titanic’s conception is told followed by its early construction, launch, fit out and tragic maiden voyage.
-The s...
+Housed in an iconic, 6-floor building, this state-of-the-art visitor experience tells the story of the world's most famous ship, the Titanic.
+The visitor begins in turn of the century Belfast to learn why this city, which was once the third largest in the Empire, was so industrialised.
+From there, the story of Titanic’s conception is told followed by its early construction, lau...

 Jurys Inn Belfast